schlich/loomio_help/content/dev_manual/roadmap/index.md

 The timeframes here are estimates, not promises.

-## 2019-01 Add Microsoft Teams support, refine Slack integration
+## 2019-01 Add Microsoft Teams support
 - drop interactive chat commands for now.
 IE: no /loomio poll commands
 - subscribe any chat channel to a group's activity
-- publish activity updates from the group: new threads, comments, polls, votes, decisions.
+- ability to edit which events are published to the team via config modal
+- Follow up with Facebook and Telegram integrations shortly after this

-## 2019-02 loomio.eu beta launch
+## 2019-02 loomio.eu (beta) launch
 - we often get customers asking for hosting based in EU
 - similar to loomio.org, but based on EU hosted servers
-- private beta period
+- private beta period, customers who request are invited to the service
-- charged in Euros

-## 2019-02 Launch new marketing website
+## 2019-02 Launch new website
-- targeting Governance, Org management, working groups, Engagement
+- targeting Governance, Organization, Engagement
-- updated pricing and trial restrictions
-- use case specific pages for governance, org management, engagement
+- free trial is limited to 5 threads
+- plans based around member size: 50, 500, 5000
 - also releasing new onboarding help: demo videos, help docs, webinars, welcome email
-- move about page to help.loomio.org
-- updated data privacy/security page:
-  - fully gdpr compliant.
-  - no external trackers
-  - export all your data, anytime.
-  - data belongs to the group and is shared history. we do no delete your comment and vote data when you go. that is only available to your group admins.
-  - our employee security policies
-  - hosting in EU available.

 ## 2019-03 Migration from AngularJS to Vue completed
 - Prepares us for mobile & desktop apps, improves performance and brings better ecosystem of libraries and developers.